Archive for November, 2005

 2 cookie sheets, greased, or lined with parchment paper

-In a food processor fitted with a steel blade, combine the almonds and sugar.
-Process until the almonds are very fine and the mixture is beginning to pack together around the sides of the bowl, at least 3 minutes.
-Add the almond extract.
-With the processor on, gradually add only enough of the egg white to form a ball of dough around the blade.
-With the processor still running, add only enough additional egg white so that the dough has the consistency of very thick, sticky mashed potatoes and no longer forms a ball.
+In a food processor with a steel blade, process the almonds and sugar until the almonds are very fine and the mixture begins to pack together around the sides of the bowl, at least 3 minutes.
+With the processor on, slowly drizzle only enough of the egg white to form a ball of dough around the blade.
+Keep the processor on.
+Add only enough additional egg white so the dough has the consistency of very thick, sticky mashed potatoes and no longer forms a ball.

 Pipe or drop rounded teaspoons (equivalent to 2 level teaspoons) 2 inches apart on the cookie sheets.
-Smooth the top of each cookie with a moistened pastry brush or your fingertips.
-Let the cookies stand for 30 minutes before baking them.
+Gently press down on the top of each cookie to smooth it out.
+Let the cookies stand for 30 minutes .

-Preheat the oven to 300°F. Position the racks in the upper and lower thirds of the oven.
-Bake the cookies for 20 to 25 minutes, or until the edges of the cookies barely begin to color.
+Preheat the oven to 300° F. Position the racks in the upper and lower thirds of the oven.
+Bake for 20 to 25 minutes, or until the edges of the cookies barely begin to color.
 Rotate the pans from front to back and top to bottom about halfway through the baking time to ensure even baking.
 Slide the parchment onto racks.
-Cool the cookies completely before detaching them from the parchment.
+Cool the cookies completely before detaching them.

 Spread the filling on the flat side of half of the cookies and top with the remaining cookies.

 Drop the cookies into melted tempered chocolate.
 Couverture, or covering chocolate, is easiest to use because the extra cocoa butter makes the chocolate more fluid.
-This chocolate is not to be confused with confectionery or compound chocolate, which has vegetable fat and is not as rich.
-One way to temper is to melt 3/4 of the chocolate (9 oz. in this case) on top of a double boiler and add in small pieces of the reserved chocolate until the mixture registers 88 F on an instant-read thermometer.
+It’s NOT confectionery or compound chocolate, which has vegetable fat and is not as rich.
+One way to temper is to melt 3/4 of the chocolate (9 oz. in this case) on top of a double boiler and add in small pieces of the reserved chocolate until the mixture registers 88° F on an instant-read thermometer.
 Use an immersion blender to smooth the mixture and circulate the good crystals.
 Tempering is done so that the final product has a good gloss and snap.
-To test the temper, spread some chocolate on the tip of a knife-it should set up within a minute.
+To test the temper, spread some chocolate on the tip of a knife—it should set up within a minute.

 If you plan on consuming the cookies right away or don’t mind occasional white streaks in the coating, simply drop the cookies into melted chocolate.

-Roll the cookies around until all sides are coated and fish them out with a fork.
+Roll the cookies around until all sides are coated with chocolate, and fish them out with a fork.
 Place on wax or parchment paper to harden.
 Consume within two days.

 If you have leftover chocolate, grab everything in your cupboard and start dipping!
 Or, mix with milk to make hot chocolate.
 Or, pour it onto parchment paper to harden and use for another time.